Draggie306/CheatSheets/A level/source/Computer Science.md

 URLs are a standardised format for specifying the means of accessing a resource on the Internet and identifying its location.
 A URL consists of many components, including the protocol, domain name and path to the specific resource.

 The protocol (like HTTP, HTTPS, FTP or WSS) indicated the communication method to access the specified resource.
-If it is using HTTP/HTTPS, then the resource is going to be on the World Wide Web
+If it is using HTTP/HTTPS, then the resource is going to be on the World Wide Web.

 The domain name (like ibaguette.com) identifies the server where the resource is hosted.